shift-org/shift-docs/site/content/pages/bike-summer.md

 ## Past Festivals

-Check out the [archives of previous years](/archive/pedal-palooza-archives/) for hundreds of bike fun events from years past.
+Check out the [archives of previous years](/archive/pedal-palooza-archives/) for thousands of bike fun events from years past.

 ## Contact